Bad conscience and guilt: Gaining understanding and treatment

 Therapy for a guilty conscience with trained psychologists in Oslo

-If you at any time want to give therapy a go, we will begin by examining your problems as you experience them here and now and work with concrete examples from your everyday life in which guilt, or other symptoms, are intensified.
+If at any time you would like to try therapy, we will start with your problems as you experience them here and now and work with specific examples from your everyday life where feelings of guilt, or other symptoms, are intensified.

-These concrete examples often carry within them a larger narrative.
-We will actively work to understand the specific driving mechanisms behind your symptoms, not least of all the unconscious ones.
+The specific episodes often carry a larger narrative.
+We will work actively to understand the specific symptom-driving mechanisms, not least the unconscious ones.

-Often through this sort of work, relevant links to the past can come up and when this happens we work closely with these as well.
+Through this work, relevant links to the past often emerge, and we then also work in depth with these.

 We endeavor to not just “talk about it” or “dwell on the past” but to work actively to help you form a healing relationship where you can be yourself and you can react as an entire organism to what you have experienced.